ozmos/100-days-of-code/r1-log.md

 ###R1D46
 This morning kept working on pomodoro timer, added functions to adjust session and break time.
 In the evening started a codewars algorithm.

+###R1D47
+Just did a couple of codewars puzzles.

+###R1D48
+Followed along a tutorial for a React pomodoro.
+Have picked up some useful tips.
+Will incorporate `moment.js`.
+Also picking up some new syntax and development patterns.